Ready for a hands-on way to better understand the letters of the alphabet?

 Learning through motion not only stimulates the brain but also improves focus!
 Having the flexibility to get up and touch each letter is, first and foremost, the way children learn best.

-When my preschooler writes letters in school, he also remembers that letters have lines and curves!
+When my preschooler writes letters in school, he remembers that letters have lines and curves!

 He remembers because we practiced by doing rather than memorizing flashcards.
 We moved!
 And by placing each letter of the alphabet to each category, we stimulated the brain to help it stick.